WENXINGEVIN/mockingtest2/README.md

 Please do not commit node_modules.

 ## Send pull request to develop branch

+* Always make your PR to develop branch
+* Do not commit files in node_modules
+* Do not commit hidden files .* files

 ## Merge from develop to master branch
 Master branch is always the most trustable branch.